ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: Introduction

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item[\ding{182}] We take the \textbf{first step to formulate the multimodal error detection task}, and introduce a multimodal benchmark termed \dataset for evaluation.
-This benchmark serves as a standard operator for assessing the complex mathematical reasoning capabilities of the latest MLLMs. \item[\ding{183}] We meticulously curate an extensive dataset comprising approximately 2,500 high-quality instances with rigorous annotation and rich metadata derived from real user interactions in an educational organization.
-To the best of our knowledge, this is the first attempt to use real-world student problem-solving data to evaluate MLLMs, providing a protocol for future research on MLLMs' complex mathematical reasoning. \item[\ding{184}] Our comprehensive experimental evaluation of more than 20 MLLMs, both proprietary and open-source, highlight the substantial room for improvement (\textit{i.e.}, 7\%-15\% in accuracy) in the complex mathematical reasoning capabilities, underscoring the necessity for further research. \end{itemize}
+\item[\ding{183}] We meticulously curate an extensive dataset comprising approximately 2,500 high-quality instances with rigorous annotation and rich metadata derived from real user interactions in an educational organization.
+To the best of our knowledge, this is the first attempt to use real-world student problem-solving data to evaluate MLLMs.